ejholmes/walk/README.md

 ## Targets

 Similar to make, XXX has the concept of "targets".
 A target is simply a file that can be built from some dependencies.
 However, unlike make (and like redo), targets are described as executable files instead of in a Makefile.
-This provides for unlimited flexibility to define how something is built, and what it depends on.
+This provides for unlimited flexibility to define how something is built, and what it depends on, by composing existing tools.

 For example, if I wanted to describe how to build a binary called "hello" from "hello.c", I could do so with a bash script called "hello.build":